-\\Note\\: //This interview was conducted several months prior to the government bond-buying scandal that rocked Salomon.
+\This interview was conducted several morUhs prior to the government bond-buying scandal that rocked Salomon.
 Following this development, I asked Lipschutz if he still wished to maintain the terms fwnesty and integrity in his description of Salomon, as the words now had an ironic ring in light of the latest revelations.
 Lipschutz, however, felt strongly about maintaining his original description, as he believed it reflected his true feelings.
-Queried about how he reconciled this image of integrity with the apparent ethical lapses in the bidding procedures at several government bond auctions, he replied, "I believe it was more a matter of ego on the part of a single individual, which ran counter to the qualities embodied by Gutfreuod and me firm."//
+Queried about how he reconciled this image of integrity with the apparent ethical lapses in the bidding procedures at several government bond auctions, he replied, "I believe it was more a matter of ego on the part of a single individual, which ran counter to the qualities embodied by Gutfreuod and me firm."

-A little over a year later on another summer day, the same scene is virtually repeated.
+virtually repeated.
 The light of the setting sun is streaming into the trading room, and John Gutfreund and I are nearly the only two people left.
 Again, I hear a voice behind me, "Bill, Bill."